 - Who should pay certain debts

-- Whether "maintenance" or spousal support should be paid
+- Whether "maintenance" or spousal support (alimony) should be paid

-To get a divorce in Illinois, one spouse must have lived in Illinois for at least 90 days before the court grants the divorce.
+To get a divorce, one spouse must have lived in Illinois for at least 90 days.

 At the end of a divorce case, a judge will issue an order called a "decree," or "judgment," which officially ends the marriage.
-The judgment also sets rules for others issues:
+The divorce judgment will cover the issues below.

-In Illinois, parents must attend a parenting education class before the judge decides custody.
+Parents must attend a court-authorized in-class parenting education program before the judge decides parental responsibilities.
 This class teaches parents ways they can avoid hurting their children during the divorce.
 Both parents must take this class within 60 days after the first meeting with the judge.
-The class will be at least 4 hours long.
-Contact your local circuit clerk’s office for information about where to take the parenting class and how to prove you have taken it.
-In Cook County, you can complete the class online.
+The class is available in-person and online.
+Contact your local circuit clerk’s office for information about a court-approved course.
+You should also see if you qualify for a fee waiver, and how you get a "Certificate of Completion,” to prove you have taken it.
+The Center for Divorce Education has a list of available options.